Hoveround Instructional Safety Video

 Narrator: For demonstration purposes, the Hoveround MPV5 is shown.
 The information provided in this video applies to all Hoveround models.

 Tom: Thank you for choosing a genuine Hoveround, congratulations.
-I'm Tom Cruise, inventor and president of Hoveround.
+I'm Tom Kruse, inventor and president of Hoveround.
 We know your personal mobility is of the utmost importance and we're pleased you have selected the very best.
 As we welcome you to our Hoveround family, let us also assure you we are focused on your safety.
 When used properly and safely, your Hoveround gives you independence, and I know you'll appreciate the innovative design of your power chair.

 We appreciate you taking a few minutes to enjoy this video presentation, which demonstrates how to safely operate and maintain your Hoveround.
 As you familiarize yourself with your Hoveround, please remember that our customer service representatives are just a toll-free call away should you have any additional questions.
 Again, welcome to our family and thank you for choosing Hoveround.